All Episodes

 But I digress.

-Now, this guy apparently then started and to share the proceeds with other co-conspirators associated with these Russian state-owned entities, these nuclear entities, and elsewhere.
+Now, this guy apparently then started to share the proceeds with other co-conspirators associated with these Russian state-owned entities, these nuclear entities, and elsewhere.

-The investigation was then supervised by then U.S. attorney Rod Rosenstein.
+The investigation was then supervised by then U.S. Attorney Rod Rosenstein.

 Remember him?